cognitedata/cognite-sdk-python/docs/source/filters.rst

 Range
 ^^^^^
-The `Range` filter checks if a numeric property's value is within a specified range.
+The `Range` filter checks if a numeric property's value is within a specified range that can be open-ended.

 .. autoclass:: cognite.client.data_classes.filters.Range
     :members: